 This program is noted for research at the interface of chemistry with biology, physics and engineering, including polymer science, materials, green and environmental, bioorganic, bioinorganic, biophysical, spectroscopy, theoretical and computational chemistry.
 The Ph.D. program’s goal is to prepare students for an academic or research career in chemistry.
 The M.S. in Chemistry is available only to students who are in the process of pursuing the Ph.D.
 Except in special circumstances, Chemistry does not admit students seeking only the M.S.

 This program focuses on the engineering of complex fluids, which consist of nanoparticles (colloids), macromolecules and interfaces.
 Topics are relevant to industrial technology and the manufacture of products based on complex fluids; examples include pharmaceuticals, coatings and paint, cosmetics, surfactant-based products and biotech materials.
-The program can be completed in nine months.
+The program can be completed in nine months with coursework only, or in 1.5 years with a research project.

 This program provides the basic background for scientists and engineers to pursue technical careers in industries that manufacture, process and use polymeric materials.